TriGuez/GNLSE/README.md

 Description :

-This function computes the complex enveloppe of a rectangular optical pulse, with an amplitude noise according to eq. **(12)**.
+This function computes the complex envelop of a rectangular optical pulse, with an amplitude noise according to eq. **(12)**.

 Inputs :